toov00/CVE_FETCHER/README.md

 # CVE Fetcher

-This is the first component of an AI-powered security monitoring system that tracks CVEs and checks their relevance to blockchain protocols.
+This is the first component of an AI-powered security monitoring system (working on this!) that tracks CVEs and checks their relevance to blockchain protocols.

 ## What This Does